JonKing93/pfdf/docs/api/raster.rst

 .. py:class:: Raster
     :module: pfdf.raster

-    The Raster class is used to manage raster datasets and metadata within pfdf.
-Each Raster object represents a particular raster dataset.
-The object's properties return the raster's data values and metadata, and the class provides :ref:`methods to build Rasters <api-raster-creation>` from a variety of formats.
-Rasters implement various :ref:`preprocessing methods <api-preprocess>`, which can clean and prepare a dataset for hazard assessment.
-Any pfdf routine that computes a new raster will return the dataset as a Raster object.
+    The *Raster* class is used to manage raster datasets and metadata within pfdf.
+Each *Raster* object represents a particular raster dataset.
+The object's properties return the raster's data values and metadata, and the class provides :ref:`methods to build Rasters <api-raster-creation>` from a variety of formats. *Raster* objects implement various :ref:`preprocessing methods <api-preprocess>`, which can clean and prepare a dataset for hazard assessment.
+Any pfdf routine that computes a new raster will return the dataset as a *Raster* object.
 Use the :ref:`save method <pfdf.raster.Raster.save>` to save these to file.

     .. dropdown:: Properties